rschristopher/ischristtrue.com/src/ancient-views/index.md

 [Kali](https://en.m.wikipedia.org/wiki/Kali) is the Hindu goddess of destruction and creation.
 And for reasons that should surprise no one, Kali symbolism is emerging in the decay of western secularism (which otherwise never had much Hindu influence).
-We see this intentionally in the [Rolling Stones Logo](https://en.m.wikipedia.org/wiki/Tongue_and_lips_logo), [Jungian archetypes](https://en.m.wikipedia.org/wiki/Jungian_archetypes) of the devouring mother, and countless novels and comics.
+We see this intentionally in the [Rolling Stones Logo](https://en.m.wikipedia.org/wiki/Tongue_and_lips_logo), [Jungian archetypes](https://en.m.wikipedia.org/wiki/Jungian_archetypes) of the "devouring mother", and countless novels and comics.

 While this is arguably a perversion of orthodox Hinduism, the symbolism is clear and even western feminists are appropriating Kali Maa quite explicitly.